Top 9 Myths of Software Requirements Gathering

 - Human Resources

-You may strive for consensus, but make it clear that the product owner will make all final decisions.
-If necessary, take especially difficult decisions out of public view and let your facilitator publicly communicate those decisions.
+Make it clear that the product owner will make all final decisions.
+If necessary, take especially difficult decisions out of public view and let your facilitator publicly communicate those decisions once they're made.

-Make prioritization a separate process from gathering and use your backlog to your advantage to avoid getting pulled into unproductive discussions or repeated discussions on the same topics.
-Your backlog is the collection of ”all requirements.”
-Use your backlog to table unnecessary discussions (“We’ll add it to the backlog and discuss it in future grooming sessions”).
+You can avoid getting pulled into unproductive discussions or repeated discussions on the same topics by using your backlog (your collection of ”all requirements”) to table off-topic suggestions (“We’ll add it to the backlog and discuss it in future grooming sessions”).
 By putting collected information into your backlog, you can diffuse conflict and affirm value.

 When gathering requirements, understanding the problem your software is meant to solve is critical to success.
 Technical requirements may be included (generally as nonfunctional requirements), but they are secondary to the solution.